nickp60/riboSeed/README.md

 # RiboSeed Pipeline
 Impatient?
 See our [Quickstart Guide](./quickstart.md)

+## Warning
+This pipeline is stil very much in testing.
+Please back up any and all data used, and work within a virtualenv just in case.

 ## Description

 RiboSeed is an supplemental assembly method to try to address the issue of multiple ribosomal regions in a genome.
-It takes advantage of the fact that while each region is identical, the regions flanking are unique, and therfore should be able to be used to seed an alignment.
+It takes advantage of the fact that while each region is identical, the regions flanking are unique, and therefore can potentially be used to seed an assembly in such a way that rDNA regions are bridged.

 The pipeline (currently) consists of optional preprocessing and two main stages: